mann1mal/ocp-on-aws-content/AMI-Build/README.md

 Edit your the `oregon.yml` or `tokyo.yml` file so the workshop can be launched in the correct region with the correct number of "students" (max 100).
 The following variables are required to launch to playbook:

+See below for explanation of "non-obvious" variables:
+ - The "*student_count*" variable is the number of instances you wish to deploy.
+ - The "*lab_user*" variable is simply the name appended at the front of the public DNS name.
+For instance, if I use "*student*" for "*lab_user*," the public DNS name will look like "*student-<x>.your.domain.com*."
+ - The "*aws_az_1*" variable is the Availability Zone we intend to deploy in the exercise
+ - The "*tower_ami_id*" variable is the AMI ID for the RHEL image we created ealier in the exercise.
+ - The "*domain_name*" variable is the domain we intend to use to assign FQDNs to the instances.

 ```
 ec2_access_key:
 ec2_secret_key: